erl67/battleship.js/README.md

 ## Running the App

 1. This game uses local storage to hold all game data.
 The game will remain persistant when the browser closes.
-2. If the browser closes, reopening the game will return to the ready page for the next player.
+2. If the browser closes, reopening the game will return to the ready page for the active turn.
 3. There is a reset button to clear local storage if you desire to start a new game.
 4. The game is also hosted on my personal server at http://cs1520.ericlaslo.com/page2/
 5. The files in the root directory will run the game.
 They are a duplicate of the /WebContent verion.
 Eclipse doesn't put then there natively.
+So I just made a duplicate copy.
+6. Ocean surprises aren't fixed.
+They will move around during the game.